 Can impact sourcing achieve both business and social impact?

-Companies can achieve both business and social impact through impact sourcing, which focuses hiring opportunities…, Managing Director, Africa, The Rockefeller Foundation
+Companies can achieve both business and social impact through impact sourcing, which focuses hiring…, Managing Director, Africa, The Rockefeller Foundation

 There are challenges to scaling Impact Sourcing.
-On the supply side, there is a need to cost effectively build…, Former Associate Director
+On the supply side, there is a need to cost effectively…, Former Associate Director

-Impact sourcing is an established phenomenon that offers access to previously untapped talent pool, lower attrition…, Practice Director, Everest Group
+Impact sourcing is an established phenomenon that offers access to previously untapped talent pool, lower…, Practice Director, Everest Group